randogoth/xenobalanus/readme.md

 ## Functions

-The combined Xenobalanus implementation is comprised of several key functions:
+The Xenobalanus class is comprised of several key methods:

 - `random_points`: Generates uniformly distributed random points for testing.
 - `delaunay`: A wrapper of the [Delaunator crate](https://docs.rs/delaunator/latest/delaunator/).
 Performs Delaunay Triangulation on a given set of points to find their triangular connections.